NilsDannemann/hfc-relay-grid/docs/hfc-relay-grid-guide.md

 <br>
 ##Step 1 - Activate Grid
-This activated the grid and gives you some layout-options via flexbox.<br>
+This activates the grid and gives you some layout-options via flexbox.<br>

 ```sass
 .parent {